ChanIok/SpinningMomo/docs/README_EN.md

 - 🎯 Select Window: Choose the target window from the submenu
 - 📐 Window Ratio: Select from preset ratios or custom ratios
 - 📏 Resolution: Select from preset resolutions or custom resolutions
-- 📍 Game Topmost: Keep the game always on top to prevent taskbar overlap
-- 🔽 Hide Taskbar: Hide the taskbar to prevent overlap
+- 📍 Hide Taskbar: Hide the taskbar to prevent overlap
 - ⬇️ Lower Taskbar When Resizing: Lower taskbar when resizing window to prevent overlap
 - 🔔 Show Tips: Enable/disable operation prompts
 - ⌨️ Modify Hotkey: Set a new shortcut combination (may have 5 second delay before success prompt)